Office of the Controller

 (1) Providing guidance to Facilities on the building costs capitalization process.

 (2) Providing guidance to Facilities on costs that should be classified as repairs and maintenance.

-(3) Providing Facilities with a list of FAS accounts which require annual componentization.
+(3) Providing Facilities with a list of ARC accounts which require annual componentization.

 (4) Providing guidance to Facilities on the componentization processes.